mmiddletonn/RelativePointers/README.md

 https://mmiddletonn.github.io/RelativePointers/

-(I did not set uo any to indicate what to do, but just open the webpage in 2 or more instances and arrows/lines will appear)
+(I did not set up any to indicate what to do, but just open the webpage in 2 or more instances and arrows/lines will appear)

 ## How It Works